chriss1525/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line- Creates a duplicate of the last line in iacta file 10-no_more_js- deletes files with .js extension in it 11-directories- Deletes all regular directories with .js extension
+9-duplicate_last_line- Creates a duplicate of the last line in iacta file 10-no_more_js- deletes files with .js extension in it 11-directories- Deletes all regular directories with .js extension 12-newest_files- displays 10 newest files in the directory